-In order to keep the fragrance and flavor intact, cinnamon spice is generally powdered just before preparing dishes and added at the last moment in the cooking recipes since prolonged cooking results in evaporation of its essential oils.
+To keep intact its fragrance and flavor; cinnamon spice ground just before preparing dishes and added at the last moment in the recipes since prolonged cooking results in evaporation of its essential oils.

 Around the world, cinnamon spice widely used as a spice.
 It principally employed in cookery as a condiment and flavoring base.
 It added in the preparation of chocolate and some kinds of desserts, such as cinnamon-apple pie and cinnamon buns as well as pastries, bagels, sweet rolls, spicy candies, tea, hot cocoa, and drinks.

 Some Indian vegetarian and chicken curries and rice dishes (biryani) preparations use this in small amounts.
 In the Middle East, it used in meat and rice dishes.

 It has also been used prepare soups, barbecue sauces, pickling and as one of the ingredients in a variety of curry powders.

 Uncooked cinnamon spice can cause choking and respiratory distress.
 Excessive use of the cinnamon stick may cause inflammation of taste buds, gum swelling, and mouth ulcers.
 Large quantities can cause difficulty breathing, dilate blood vessels, and cause sleepiness, depression, or even convulsions.
 (Medical disclaimer).